I am The Escape Artist and I am here to help you.

 You need to get your % savings rate up.
-If you can save 50% of your after-tax earnings (no, that is not a typo) then it should take you about 19 years to go from broke to the point where you probably have enough to financially independent, never needing to work again.
+If you can save 50% of your after-tax earnings (no, that is not a typo) then it should take you about 19 years to go from broke to the point where you are financially independent and probably never need to work again.

 That sort of savings rate may sound crazy to you right now but stay with me…it’s amazing what you can achieve over time.
 Yes, higher savings rates are easier for higher earners.
 But only if you don’t allow your spending to creep up unseen via lifestyle inflation.
 And if you are a not a high earner, then being frugal is even more important.

 To build wealth, we need to first understand and then slash our spending.
 We spend money for a variety of reasons…lots of which are stupid and reflect evolutionary biases that people find it hard to be aware of, let alone correct.
 Remember this – money is not for showing off or spending on consumer shit, it is for making you more money to buy freedom and happiness.